 Another good example is Receipt-Bank, which allows users to submit supplier invoices and receipts, which are then automatically scanned, coded and entered into a Sage Business Cloud Accounting user’s Accounts Payable, thus cutting down on a massive amount of manual data entry.
 It’s understandable that to those unfamiliar with APIs the ability to access your sensitive accounting data can, at first, seem threatening.

-However, you can reassure your clients that there is no threat – they are always in control of what applications are integrated with their Sage One account and can easily revoke access at any time.
+However, you can reassure your clients that there is no threat – they are always in control of what applications are integrated with their Sage Business Cloud Accounting account and can easily revoke access at any time.
 Integration requires explicit permission from the account administrator and the applications never actually see or have access to a user’s password.

 The beauty of API integrations for accountants, is that it turns accounting software in to more of a well-equipped toolkit, meaning there is almost always at least one application that could benefit each of your clients.
 It’s worth taking the time to browse through the Sage Business Cloud Accounting add-on store to get a good idea of what applications are available, and which of your clients might benefit from them.

 Thanks to the power unleashed by cloud-accounting APIs, there has never been a better time to be a trusted business adviser to small businesses.